tock/libtock-c/examples/ip_sense/README.md

 =============

 An example app for platforms with sensors and an 802.15.4 radio that broadcasts periodic sensor readings over the network.
-Currently, it sends raw 802.15.4 packets with statically configured PAN, source and destination addresses, but as support is added for 6lowpan, Thread, etc, this app will evolve to use those instead.
+Currently, it sends UDP packets using 6lowpan to a single neighbor with an IP address known ahead of time.

 ## Running